asdf1011/bdec/docs/source/tutorial.rst

 --------------------------

-Of course, while we are successfully decoding the file, there are still many sections in the file that have been left undecoded.
-Lets flesh some of them out.
+Of course, while we are successfully decoding the file, there are still many unknown chunks.
+Lets decode some of them.

 Header